Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Introduction

 The thriving field of multi-agent reinforcement learning (MARL) studies how a group of interacting agents make decisions autonomously in a shared dynamic environment \citep{zhang2021multi}.
 The recent developments in game playing \citep{vinyals2019grandmaster,brown2019superhuman}, self-driving vehicles \citep{shalev2016safe}, and multi-robot control \citep{matignon2012coordinated} are prime examples of MARL in action.
 In practice, there is no shortage of situations where the agents involved have conflict of interest, and they have to act competitively in order to promote their own benefits (possibly at the expense of one another).
 Scenarios of this kind are frequently modeled via Markov games (MGs) \citep{shapley1953stochastic,littman1994markov}, a framework that has been a fruitful playground to formalize and stimulate the studies of competitive MARL.

-In view of the irreconcilable competition between individual players, solutions of competitive MARL normally take the form of certain equilibrium strategy profiles, which are perhaps best epitomized by the concept of Nash equilibrium (NE).
-In a Nash equilibrium, no gain can be realized through a unilateral change, and hence no player has incentives to deviate from her current strategy/policy (assuming no coordination between players).
-A myriad of research has been conducted surrounding NEs, which spans various aspects like existence, learnability, computational hardness, and algorithm design, among others \citep{shapley1953stochastic,daskalakis2013complexity,chen2015well,rubinstein2016settling,perolat2015approximate,daskalakis2020independent,littman1994markov,hansen2013strategy,ozdaglar2021independent,jin2022complexity}.
+In view of the irreconcilable competition between individual players, solutions of competitive MARL normally take the form of certain equilibrium strategy profiles, which are perhaps best epitomized by the concept of Nash equilibrium (NE) \citep{nash1950equilibrium}.
+In a Nash equilibrium, no gain can be realized through a unilateral change --- assuming no coordination between players --- and hence no player has incentives to deviate from her current strategy/policy.
+A myriad of research has been conducted surrounding NE, which spans various aspects like existence, learnability, computational hardness, and algorithm design, among others \citep{shapley1953stochastic,daskalakis2013complexity,chen2015well,rubinstein2016settling,perolat2015approximate,daskalakis2020independent,littman1994markov,hansen2013strategy,ozdaglar2021independent,jin2022complexity}.
+Given that finding NE is notoriously expensive in general (except for special cases like two-player zero-sum MGs) \citep{daskalakis2013complexity,daskalakis2009complexity}, several more tractable solution concepts have emerged in the studies of game theory and MARL, a prominent example being the coarse correlated equilibirum (CCE) \citep{moulin1978strategically}.
+A key compromise made in the CCE is that it permits the players to act in an coordinated fashion, which contrasts sharply with the absence of coordination in the definition of NE.